The National Jazz Workshop celebrates 12 years of Jazz Education in 2020!

 Locations & Dates

-- George Mason University in Fairfax, VA from June 25 -30.
-Day camp with no overnight accommodations offered or evening activities 08:30am-4:45pm.
+- George Mason University in Fairfax, VA from June 2018 TBA Day camp with no overnight accommodations offered or evening activities 08:30am-4:45pm.
 Hosted by Dr. Darden Purcell, Director of Jazz Studies.
 This camp only offers instrumental and vocal instruction.
 Click above on "Registration" to register for this camp.

-- Shenandoah University in Winchester, VA from July 9-14 Hosted by Dr. Robert Larson, Director of Jazz Studies.
+- Shenandoah University in Winchester, VA 2018 July 15-19 Hosted by Dr. Robert Larson, Director of Jazz Studies.
 Commuter and overnight camp with evening activities.
 This camp offers Performance, Arranging, Recording, and limited vocal activities.
 Vocalists attending this camp will need to play an instrument in the Performance Track or be in the Performance or Recording Track.
 Click above on "Registration" to register for this camp.